msaroufim/mynotes/drug-discovery.md

 ## ML for microscopy
 * Handling samples requires lots of dexterity, robots super helpful here
+* Given a super high resolution image, use a convnet to make predictions

 ## Generative modeling
 Can use transformers or any generative model to come up with new molecules or proteins.